 Over the last few years, interest rates have remained low, and it’s likely they will for the next few years.
-This leads many to consider whether they should pay off their mortgage early.
+This leads many to consider te question: “should I pay off my mortgage early?”

-While others may be happy to keep on top of repayments and take their time.
-There’s no right or wrong option as they both have pros and cons.
+While others are happy to keep on top of repayments for the remainder of the loan, some want to paid off their mortgage quickly.
+Thankfully, there’s no right or wrong option as they both have pros and cons.

-Here’s how to decide if you should pay off your mortgage early.
+Here’s how to answer: should I pay off my mortgage early?

 What is your current mortgage type?